 Read my Wildcrafted Wines Club review or shop it

 Maybe you’re not excited about a wine subscription where all of the wines are chosen for you.
 There is still a world of wine for you that goes beyond your local wine shop.
 Here are some places I recommend finding the best wines online.

 Did you know that in most states you can buy wine from your favorite wineries online and have it shipped right to you?
 Some important notes about buying wine directly from wineries:

 It’s the digital era and you don’t have to shop at local stores anymore.
 If you happen to live outside a major metropolis like NYC or LA, this means you have access to wines that are only available winery-direct and in major markets.
 This is especially important if you’re shopping for the limited-access creme-de-la-creme.
-Here’s where we recommend shopping for the world’s most valuable selections of wine.
+Here’s where I recommend shopping for the world’s most valuable selections of wine.